The Ultimate Guide to Cardio Workouts

 There’s nothing like strength training for reshaping your body.
 Sure, cardio workouts melt away fat, but resistance workouts tone and strengthen the muscles underneath, which can give you a smoother, leaner shape.

 Strength training has been shown to be very effective at maintaining bone mass and strength.
 As you age, bone loss can be a serious problem, leading to falls and fractures.
 Lifting weights helps keep your bones strong and healthy.

 You’ll Get Faster Weight-Loss or Fat-Loss Results

 Most of us, when dieting and exercising to lose weight and body fat, want to see results as fast as possible.

 While any exercise paired with a reduced-calorie diet will help you move toward your goal, adding in two or three strength training workouts per week to your routine will jump-start the process or help you move past any weight-loss plateaus you may encounter.

 Clearly, there are numerous benefits to both cardio and strength training workouts, and you really can’t go wrong by adding any type of exercise into your lifestyle — particularly if you’ve been sedentary up until now.

 But there are also clear ways to get the most out of any exercise workout: by exercising regularly and challenging yourself, by including different types of exercise into your routine, and by engaging in exercise for enough time each week to truly benefit your heart, lungs, body fat level, muscle mass, and other aspects of your body.

 The best workout routine is one that incorporates both cardiovascular and strength training exercise and that includes activities you enjoy and can see including in your life on an ongoing basis.

-Working out should be a regular part of your lifestyle — one that strengthens your body, helps you feel good about your appearance and protects against health problems.
-For help staying motivated on a daily basis, check out our annual PRO Plan today!
+Working out should be a regular part of your lifestyle — one that strengthens your body, helps you feel good about your appearance, and protects against health problems.
+For help staying motivated on a daily basis, sign up for our PRO plan today!